Recipe provided by AllRecipes.com

 Irish Cream Crème Brûlée

-This crème brûlée has a touch of Irish cream, making it even more special!
+This rich and delicious crème brûlée has a touch of Irish cream, making it perfect for any special occasion special!

 - 2 cups heavy cream

 - superfine sugar as needed